gmrock/gmrock.github.io/_posts/2023-09-30-Car-Presence-Detection.md

 In this post, I'll be sharing the project which I developed to detect if the parking spot(garage) is occupied using ultrasonic sensor.
 The [Home Automation](https://gmrock.github.io/2022/12/29/Home-Automation.html){:target="_blank"} project that I have developed is in java and running on [Raspberry pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/){:target="_blank"}.
 However, for this project I'm using [ESP32](https://en.wikipedia.org/wiki/ESP32){:target="_blank"} microcontroller.
-For developing this application I had few options (Java is never an option on microcontrollers for various reasons - memory constraints, large JVM foot print etc):
+For developing this application I had few options (Java was not an option on microcontrollers for various reasons - memory constraints, large JVM foot print etc):
 - [ESPHome](https://esphome.io/){:target="_blank"} which generates c++ compiled code based on yaml configuration file
 - [micropython](https://micropython.org/){:target="_blank"}
 - [Arduino Sketch](https://www.arduino.cc/en/software){:target="_blank"} (which is bascially c++)